ProGraphics/prostyle.io/pages/documentation/properties.md

 <hr class="t60 b60">

 ## Class
 Use a _class_ to define property values once and reuse them in multiple places.
-Currently, classes may only be used in <code>init</code> blocks.
+Classes may be used in <code>init</code> blocks and in [script actions](/concepts/#animation).

-Classes are not necessarily aligned to a [model object](/models/) or [property set](/models/#property-sets).
+The property values defined in a classes do not necessarily need to be aligned to a particular [model object](/models/) or [property set](/models/#property-sets).
 A class may define any arbitrary set of properties.
 It might contain only a subset of a model object’s properties, or might contain properties for multiple model objects.
 A model object will use the properties it understands and simply ignore the rest.

+Each model object has a default class name.
+For example, if you define a class named <code>text</code> then all text items will pick up those values without needing to associate the class with each item.
+However, you can create classes with other names and then explicitly associate them using the _class_ property.

 ### Formats
 {% include prop-format.html label="string" content="class-string.md" %}